luciotato/UglifyLS/README.md

-LiteC-core is the C hand-coded core support of LiteScript compiled-to-c programs, and it mimics basic JavaScript core support: Object, Class, Strings, Map, etc. and also basic node.js support modules as "fs" & "path".
+LiteC-core is the C hand-coded core support of LiteScript compiled-to-c programs, and it mimics basic JavaScript core support: Object, Class, Strings, Map, etc. and also a few functions from basic node.js support modules as "fs" & "path".

 ## To reproduce this results